-Now that Ergo is installed, you want to configure it to fit the needs of your group.
+Now that Ergo is installed, you want to configure it to fit the needs of

 The configuration in this section is tailored towards a small group of people, and less for a possibly large network, but it should work for any size of group.

 First thing, make sure you're still using the